shin-hyuk/yoda/YODA_ARCHITECTURE.md

 ## **JWT-Based Authorization Flow**

 YODA uses JWT-based authorization to securely connect user sessions with business tools.
-The system retrieves JWT tokens from an Auth MCP server using the user's session ID, then passes these tokens to business MCP servers to enforce fine-grained, user-specific access control for all tool operations.
+The system retrieves JWT tokens from an Auth MCP server using the user's session ID, then passes these tokens to business MCP servers, which validate the tokens and scopes before executing any tool—ensuring each user can only access authorized tools and data.

 ```mermaid
 graph TD